|Request Full Details|

-There are a bewildering array of element types, solution types, meshing methods and pre-post processing options that have to be faced.
-This is before engineers get down to the engineering physics behind the problem, with the associated classic traps and errors.
+There are a bewildering array of element types, solution types, meshing methods and pre-post processing options that have to be faced when engineers embark on FEA or companies adopt the technique.
+This is before engineers even get down to the engineering physics behind the problem, with the associated traps and errors.
 What is needed is guidance via a thorough but practical assessment of the method and how to use it in the real world.

-Attendees are shown the background to the FEA methodology, via simple real examples with a minimum of theory.
+Attendees on this course are shown the background to the FEA methodology, via simple real examples with a minimum of theory.
 The strength and weaknesses of various FEA techniques are shown and discussed and practical considerations of loadings, boundary conditions and structural details are shown via examples.

 The assessment, validation and interpretation of FEA results are vital for delivering safe, effective products are discussed to provide confidence in the results obtained aiming to provide conservative, reliable and qualified results.
 The attendees join in the activity of building this process themselves and come away with an embryo Procedural Check List.
 Report writing is also addressed as a class workshop.